zsoltf/kryten/README.md

   end

-  # The worker can run on it's own
+  # The worker can run on it's own and responds to the interrupt signal.
-  Work.new.start        # loop run method in foreground Work.new.init_daemon  # loop run method in a daemon process
+  Work.new.start        # loop run method in foreground Work.new.start_worker # loop run method in a thread

-  # One or more workers can be managed by RedDwarf
+  # Two or more workers can be managed by the Supervisor
-  # Power it up by passing a block with an array of workers
-  RedDwarf.power_up { Work.new }

-  # power_up is non-blocking.
-Send the power_down message stops all workers
-  RedDwarf.power_down
+  tasks = []
+  tasks << FirstTask.new
+  tasks << SecondTask.new
+  Supervisor.start(tasks)

 ```

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing